Feeds:

 Archive for August, 2007

-There’s a great scene in the movie Annapolis where they quote the great philosopher Mike Tyson.
+annapolis.jpg There’s a great scene in the movie Annapolis where they quote the great philosopher Mike Tyson.
 “Everyone’s got a plan until they get hit.”
 This is why they teach boxing.
 They want to see how people will really react under pressure.
-Customer service training is great in the classroom up to the point an agent [...]
+Customer service training is great in the classroom up to the point an agent takes the first call from an angry customer.
+Even simulations can go only so far.
+In golf, it’s not can you sink at three foot putt…it’s can you sink a three foot putt for big money.

 Read Full Post »